OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-16-ICMS/programme.md

 at [`py-scscp`(https://github.com/OpenMath/py-scscp/) and
 [`py-openmath`](https://github.com/OpenMath/py-openmath)).

-* **How to contribute to software projects represented at the workshop?**: quick guides provided by members of developers' teams of relevant systems

 * **[NumericalSgps](https://www.gap-system.org/Packages/numericalsgps.html)**
 (lead: Pedro A. García Sánchez): NumericalSgps is a gap package for numerical semigroups.
 It benefits from other gap packages and software.
 The development version can be found in [bitbucket](https://bitbucket.org/gap-system/numericalsgps).

 * **Extending and integrating nbval and nbdime features** Developers of nbval and nbdime and others interested in contributing should meet to extend nbval and possibly nbdime.

-* **How to make a GAP package** (lead: Alexander Konovalov)

-* **Jupyter Interactions** Develop this skeletal repo into a community project.
-Aim is to have a range of peer reviewed interactive pieces of code for use in teaching and research. [https://github.com/mikecroucher/jupyter-interactions](https://github.com/mikecroucher/jupyter-interactions) (lead: Mike Croucher)

 ## Desirable tutorials